Cylinder chess

 Cylinder chess (or cylindrical chess) is a chess variant.
 The game is played as if the board were a cylinder, with the left side of the board joined to the right side.
-Cylinder chess is one of six chess variants described by the Arabic historian Ali al-Masudi in 947.

-The cylindrical board is used in some chess problems.
+The cylindrical board is used in some fairy chess problems.

 Rules and gameplay

 The game is played as if the left and right sides of the board are connected.
 When a piece goes off one edge of the board, it reappears from the other edge.
 For example, it is legal to move a rook from a3 to h3, even if there is a piece on b3, since the rook can move left from a3; a bishop on c1 can move to h4 by going from c1 to a3, and then going up and left from a3 to h4; if White has a pawn on a5, Black has a pawn on h7 and Black plays 1...h7–h5, White can capture the black pawn en passant with 2.axh6; and so on.

 Castling can be handled in one of three ways: